 The Fleet community is full of kind and helpful people.
 Whether or not you are a paying customer, if you need help, just ask.

-Try out Fleet for yourself to see what it can do, grab time with one of the maintainers to discuss, or explore the rest of the docs and roll it out to your organization.
+Try out Fleet to see what it can do, grab time with one of the maintainers to discuss, or explore the rest of the docs and roll it out to your organization.

 If you notice something we've missed or could be improved on, please follow this link and submit a pull request to the Fleet repo.